Boundary trace theorems for symmetric reflected diffusions: Trace theorems

-for some $0<\theta<p$, where $\sigma$ is the measure on the boundary $\partial D$ and $m$ is the measure on $D$.
-When $p=2$ and $\Psi(r)=r^2$, this is a special case of our (LS) condition.
-We will see Theorem \ref{thm61} below that our (LS) condition is natural in the sense that (VD) condition for $\sigma$ plus (LS) condition for $\Theta_{\Psi,\sigma}$ is equivalent to the capacity density condition \eqref{e:6.1}.
+When $p=2$, the above $\theta$-codimensional condition implies that our (LS) holds for $\Theta_{\Psi, \sigma}$ with $\Psi(r)=r^2$.
+We will see Theorem \ref{T:6.1} below that our (LS) condition is natural in the sense that (VD) condition for $\sigma$ plus (LS) condition for $\Theta_{\Psi,\sigma}$ is equivalent to the capacity density condition \eqref{e:6.1}.

-We remark here that the use of Whitney cover method to define the extension map is nowadays standard for extension theorems.
-This method can be traced back to Whitney \cite{Wh}, and has been used by many authors, see, e.g., \cite{St} on Euclidean spaces and \cite{BS, GS,HK} on more general state spaces.
-Our approach to the restriction theorem is different from that of \cite{GS,HK}.
+Both \cite{GS} and our paper use the Poincaré inequality along a chain of balls to prove the restriction theorems, though there are some differences in details.
+It is likely that the approach in \cite{GS} can also be modified to prove Theorems \ref{thmrestriction1} and \ref{thmrestriction2}.
+For the extension theorems, the use of Whitney cover method to define the extension map is nowadays standard.
+This method can be traced back to Whitney \cite{Wh}, and has been used by many authors, see, e.g., \cite{St} on Euclidean spaces and \cite{BS, GS,HK} on more general state spaces. \end{remark}